If you’re having trouble with the WordPress SEO crawl budget, you’re not alone.

 Now, search engines are smart enough to recognize and ignore duplicate content.
 However, they would still crawl them and spend your SEO crawl budget.

 Besides that, search engines would crawl less important items more than needed.
-This includes archive pages, taxonomies, author archives, PDF files, and more.
+This includes archive pages, taxonomies, author archives, and PDF files.

 For instance, UTM parameters are used for Google Analytics tracking, and a page with or without these query parameters would still look the same.